 Laying the foundation for the Loyola experience

-How the ALANA Mentor Program sets students up for success—and creates student leaders on campus
+How the ALANA Mentor Program sets students up for success—and fosters leadership and community on campus

 For any student who is unsure about fitting in and succeeding at Loyola, I want to share my experience with the ALANA Mentoring Program.

 Founded in 2006, the ALANA Mentoring Program (AMP) pairs first-year students with upper-class students to assist them in acclimating to campus life at Loyola University Maryland.
 The mentors play an integral role in working with students for the first year of their college experience.

 This is a great program in laying the foundation for students of color at Loyola.
 It will open your eyes to the many things you can do on campus to make you feel surer about your place here—as well as what you are capable of becoming and achieving as a member of the Loyola community.